cyber-sushi/makima/README.md

 # makima

 Makima is a daemon for Linux to remap keyboards, mice, controllers and tablets.\
-It works on Wayland, X11 and tty, as it relies on the `evdev` kernel interface.
+It works on both Wayland and X11 as it relies on the `evdev` kernel interface.

 ## Features
 - Translates keys, buttons or combinations to other keys, sequences or shell commands.